philip2003/Getting-and-cleaning-data/CodeBook.md

 'train/y_train.txt': Training labels.
 'test/X_test.txt': Test set.
 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.
+The following files are available for the train and test data:

 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.